Anthropic decision theory: Sleeping Beauty Problem

-The Sleeping Beauty \cite{sleeping_beauty} problem is one of the most fundamental in anthropic probability, and any decent theory of anthropics needs to be able to deal with it.
-It is related to many similar problems, such as the absent-minded driver \cite{absent}, the Sailor's Child Problem \cite{FNC}, the incubator and the presumptuous philosopher \cite{anthbias}.
-From the perspective of this paper, all those problems are actually the same one, the only difference being in the selflessness of the agents.
+The Sleeping Beauty \citep{sleeping_beauty} problem is one of the most fundamental in anthropic probability.
+Many other problems are related to it, such as the absent-minded driver \citep{absent}, the Sailor's Child Problem \citep{FNC}, the incubator and the presumptuous philosopher \citep{anthbias}.
+In this paper's perspective, all these problems are variants of each other -- the difference being the agent's level of mutual altruism.

 In the standard setup, Sleeping Beauty is put to sleep on Sunday, and awoken again Monday morning, without being told what day it is.
 She is put to sleep again at the end of the day.
 A fair coin was tossed before the experiment began.
 If that coin showed heads, she is never reawakened.
 If the coin showed tails, she is fed a one-day amnesia potion (so that she does not remember being awake on Monday) and is reawakened on Tuesday, again without being told what day it is.
-At the end of Tuesday, she is left to sleep for ever (see Figure \ref{sb:prob}).
+At the end of Tuesday, she is left to sleep for ever (see Figure \ref{SB:problem}).

-The incubator variant of the problem \cite{anthbias} has no initial Sleeping Beauty, just one or two copies of her \emph{created} (in different, identical rooms), depending on the result of the coin flip (see Figure \ref{inc:prob}).
-As we shall see in Section \ref{selfless:no:initial}, the fact there is no initial Sleeping Beauty means that extra assumptions will be needed to solve this incubator variant.
+The incubator variant of the problem \citep{anthbias} has no initial Sleeping Beauty, just one or two copies of her created (in separate, identical rooms), depending on the result of the coin flip (see Figure \ref{ISB:problem}).

-The question then is what probability a recently awoken or created Sleeping Beauty should give to the coin falling heads or tails and it being Monday or Tuesday when she is awakened (or whether she is in Room 1 or 2).
-There are two main schools of thought on the subject, making use of either the Self-Sampling Assumption, or the Self-Indication Assumption \cite{anthbias}.
+The question, traditionally, is what probability a recently awoken/created Sleeping Beauty should give to the outcome of the coin toss or the day of the week/room she's in.